pronamic/advanced-custom-fields-pro/readme.txt

 For content creators and those tasked with data entry, the field user experience is as intuitive as they could desire while fitting neatly into the native WordPress experience.
 Accessibility standards are regularly reviewed and applied, ensuring ACF is able to empower as close to anyone as possible.

 **Documentation and developer guides.**
-Over 10 plus years of vibrant community contribution alongside an ongoing commitment to clear documentation means that you’ll be able to find the guidance you need to build what you want.
+Over 10 plus years of vibrant community contribution alongside an ongoing commitment to clear documentation means that you'll be able to find the guidance you need to build what you want.

 = Features =
 * Simple & Intuitive